 - Players must use the same deck on Day Two that they used on Day One.

 - Modified Swiss-style (50-minute rounds)

-- Day One will consist of 8 Swiss Rounds followed by a cut.
+- Day One will consist of 8 Swiss Rounds.
 Day Two will consist of 7 Swiss Rounds and the Top 8 single-elimination playoff.